allenrobel/ndfc-python/README.md

 ### Ansible Python Libraries

-The libraries and scripts in this repo require that the Ansible libraries be installed.
+The libraries and scripts in this repository require that the Ansible libraries be installed.

 #### Example